 The Elder Scrolls: Skyrim

-Skyrim might be a game that's six years old, but the portability of the Nintendo Switch makes it feel fresh again.
+Skyrim might be a game that's nine years old, but the portability of the Nintendo Switch makes it feel fresh again.
 What was once an exclusively home console and PC experience can now be played on your commute and there's no denying that holding the wild world of Skyrim in the palm of your hand is exhilarating.

 For a touch of novelty, the game also supports the console's Joy-Con motion controls so you can swing your sword and draw your bow in real life.
 It's a whole new way to play.